Coronavirus and independent living communities

-Planned activities in independent living communities have now stopped, to maintain social distancing and support the welfare of all residents.
+Most planned activities in independent living communities have paused, to support the welfare of all residents.
+Where we can hold activities safely (e.g. outside) we are doing so, with social distancing in place.
 We've closed our communal areas, and we have advised residents to maintain social distancing.

 Our staff will be available on the phone during normal office hours.
 Please use the mobile number you have for your Independent Living Co-ordinator.

 You can still report emergency repairs on 0115 915 2222, and you can still call Nottingham on Call 24/7 in an emergency.